-INDICATORS: b. promoting innovation and continuous improvement by building structures and developing strategies to support staff in professional collaboration;

-c. promoting in the school community a common

-understanding of and support for the school authority's goals, priorities and strategic initiatives; and d. ensuring that the vision expressed in the school authority's education plan is responsive to the ongoing review of the school authority's achievements, meets all requirements identified in provincial legislation and incorporates the school community's perspectives.
+COMPETENCY: (3) Visionary Leadership INDICATORS: b. promoting innovation and continuous improvement by building structures and developing strategies to support staff in professional collaboration; c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives; and d. ensuring that the vision expressed in the school authority's education plan is responsive to the ongoing review of the school authority's achievements, meets all requirements identified in provincial legislation and incorporates the school community's perspectives.

-a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; and f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; and f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms.